Drugi-Legion-Gladiatorow/xnotes-auth/readme.md

 ## endpoints

-`/`
-service's data

-`/auth`
+GET `/` - show log in page

-redirects to github authorization page and responds with a json of userdata
+POST `/` - go to github authorization page

-`/login`
-button test
+userdata is passed as a query string to `/success` after logging in

+failed login redirects back to `/`